cs-soc-tudublin/docs/docs/zero/server-components.md

 ## CPU

-Servers regularly have anywhere from 1 to 4 CPUs, though can occasionally go higher (8 or even 16 CPUs).
+Servers regularly have anywhere from 1 to 2 CPUs, though occasionally go higher.
 The motherboards in servers with multiple sockets are able to properly direct instructions and data to multiple CPUs.

 Server-grade CPUs are normally on-par with consumer-grade CPUs, but make up for it when it comes to Core and Thread count.
 For example, [`Mallard`](servers/mallard.md) has 2 CPUs, each with 24 cores and 48 threads.
 That's 96 threads in a single server!